C2DH/ranketwo/_units/exploring-historical-newspapers/introduction.md

 The lesson consists of two modules with increasing levels of complexity and time required.

 The ***SMALL*** offers an animation lasting 7 minutes and 58 seconds, and is intended to be accessible to a broad audience.
-This is followed by a quiz that takes around 12 minutes.

 The ***MEDIUM*** offers a series of four assignments that are suitable for collaborative work for two or three students.
 The time required varies from 30 to 60 minutes.